We're here to help

 It is up to you what you choose to share with your counsellor and if a disclosure is made which indicates a safeguarding concern that may require action, your counsellor will let you know, supporting you, where appropriate, through the subsequent process.

-It is important you understand that counselling is a process which requires mutual commitment.
+It is important you understand that counselling is a process which requires a genuine commitment from yourself.

 - We ask you to show this by attending each booked session on time and by making space within your life for self-reflection and self-care practices.